For a current copy of my CV, click here.

 3) 100 Years of the Nineteenth Amendment: An Appraisal of Women’s Political Activism (edited volume with Holly McCammon)

-(Under contract at Oxford University)
+(In press at Oxford University)

 In 2020, the United States will celebrate 100 years since enactment of the Nineteenth Amendment, which gave women the right to vote.
 This volume looks back at the decades since women won the right to vote to analyze the changes, developments and even continuities in women’s role in the broad political sphere.
 It asks two important questions about the last 100 years with this fundamental amendment to the U.S. constitution in place: 1) How did the Nineteenth Amendment alter the American political system? and 2) How has women’s engagement in politics changed over the last 100 years?
 In so doing, our volume will speak to important changes but also continuities in gender politics and women’s activism.
 Moreover, our volume will set the stage for looking forward and anticipating women’s roles in the political system during the next 100 years.